soundpress/RulesOfNYC/docs/c20/index.rst

     :header-rows: 1

     * - 35 RCNY § 56-19(a)
-      - MANDATORY PENALTIES: See § 56-02
+      - MANDATORY PENALTIES: See 35 RCNY § 56-02
       - Appearance Required
 ~